 We have no employees.
-Our executive officers serve as officers of our advisor and are employed by an affiliate of our advisor.
-Employees of our advisor or its affiliates provide management, acquisition, advisory and certain administrative services for us.
+We are externally managed by our advisor.
+Our executive officers serve as officers of our advisor and are employed by affiliates of our advisor.
 See "Item 13.
 Certain Relationships and Related Transactions, and Director Independence-Certain Relationship and Related Transactions-The Advisor."